 Students will integrate program concepts and a biblical perspective to impact their worlds for Christ.

-Whether or not students elect to pursue CPA licensure, a major in accountancy allows students to develop rewarding careers in public accounting, banking, corporate finance/accounting, management, governmental entities, and education administration among others.
+These objectives are designed for professionals entering the fields of accounting and finance and to prepare students to develop rewarding careers in public accounting, banking, corporate finance/accounting, management, governmental entities, and education administration, among others.

 Major coursework for the degree can be completed over five to six semesters.
 All classes are taught through online instruction to provide more flexibility for students wherever they are.